kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 -->

 <!-- - <test>: <link to test coverage> -->
-- Test that when the feature flag is enabled and a Job's PodFailurePolicy triggers a Job failure, due to a matching PodFailurePolicyRule with the `SetConditionReason` field defined, check that the `JobFailed` condition has the user-specified `SetConditionReason` set on it correctly.
+- Test that when the feature flag is enabled and a Job's PodFailurePolicy triggers a Job failure, due to a matching PodFailurePolicyRule, check that the `JobFailed` condition has a reason of `PodFailurePolicy_{Name}`.

-- Test that when the feature flag is off, but when it was previously enabled, there is an existing Job which already had the `JobFailed` condition reason set by the new `SetConditionReason` field, that the Job controller does not overwrite the reason to `PodFailurePolicy`, and that it remains set to the user-defined `SetConditionReason`.
+- Test that when the feature flag is off, but when it was previously enabled, there is an existing Job which already had the `JobFailed` condition reason set with the new suffix (i.e., `PodFailurePolicy_{Name}`), that the Job controller does not overwrite the reason to `PodFailurePolicy`, and that it remains set to the existing value.

+- Add test cases for both onPodConditions and onExitCodes to ensure the `Name` is properly added as a suffix to the JobFailed reason upon Job failure.

 ##### e2e tests